idanb-droid/Word2Vec-The-Skip-Gram-Model/README.md

 Word2Vec is a two-layer neural network that takes as its input a large corpus of text and produces a vector space, typically of several hundred dimensions, with each unique word in the corpus being assigned a corresponding vector in the space (Wikipedia).

-Below we provide a known graphic representations of Word2Vec's word embedding.
-This picture gives an intuition about how word embedding looks like in Word2Vec.